mempko/firestr/docs/quickstart.md

   * Open `firestr_0.6_amd64.deb` with Ubuntu Software Center (the default option)

-  * Type `firestr` in the terminal
+  * Type `nohup firestr&` in the terminal

   * You should be asked to input a username and password

+  * The username and password is never sent to a server.

-  * Congratulations!
-You're running Fire★!
+  * Congratulations you're running Fire★!

 Other Platforms
 ---------------

 At the moment, Fire★ only provides official builds for Ubuntu, Windows, and Mac (although if you'd like to maintain a Fire★ build for the platform of your choice, please feel free to [get in touch](quickstart#support).
 However, you can compile from [source](https://github.com/mempko/firestr).
-At the moment, we recommend gcc/g++ over clang for compilation.

 After Installation
 ------------------